HPE/terraform-provider-hpegl/docs/index.md

 - `api_vended_service_client` (Boolean) Declare if the API client being used is an API-vended one or not.
 Defaults to "true" i.e. the client is API-vended.
 The value can be set using the HPEGL_API_VENDED_SERVICE_CLIENT env-var.
 - `caas` (Block Set, Max: 1) (see [below for nested schema](#nestedblock--caas))
 - `iam_service_url` (String) The IAM service URL to be used to generate tokens.
-In the case of API-vended API clients (the default) then this should be set to the "issuer url" for the client.
-In the case of non-API-vended API clients use the appropriate GL "client" URL.
+In the case of GLCS API clients (the default) then this should be set to the "issuer url" for the client.
+In the case of GLP API clients use the appropriate "Token URL" from the API screen.
 Can be set by HPEGL_IAM_SERVICE_URL env-var
 - `iam_token` (String) The IAM token to be used with the client(s).
 Note that in normal operation an API client is used.
 Passing-in a token means that tokens will not be generated or refreshed.
+- `iam_version` (String) The IAM version to be used.
+Can be set by HPEGL_IAM_VERSION env-var.
+Valid values are:
+			[glcs glp]The default is glcs.
 - `metal` (Block Set, Max: 1) (see [below for nested schema](#nestedblock--metal))
-- `tenant_id` (String) The tenant-id to be used, can be set by HPEGL_TENANT_ID env-var
+- `tenant_id` (String) The tenant-id to be used for GLCS IAM, can be set by HPEGL_TENANT_ID env-var
 - `user_id` (String) The user id to be used, can be set by HPEGL_USER_ID env-var
 - `user_secret` (String) The user secret to be used, can be set by HPEGL_USER_SECRET env-var
 - `vmaas` (Block Set, Max: 1) (see [below for nested schema](#nestedblock--vmaas))